What is a bed and breakfast (B&B)?

 Why do you ask for our arrival time?
 Does it matter when we check in?

 We ask for your arrival time so that we can plan our daily chores.
-Typically, guests choose to check in between 4:00 p.m. - 6:00 p.m. at which time we serve tea and cookies and are here to answer questions.
+Typically, guests choose to check in between 2:00 p.m. - 5:00 p.m. at which time there is someone here to greet you and answer questions.
 We try to be here to greet all of our guests, but at the same time, we need to do shopping, run errands and also have other work to do.
-If you would like to check in before 4:00 p.m. or after 6:00 p.m. any time after 2:00 p.m is possible and an express self check in can be arranged to suite your needs.
+If you need to arrive earlier than 2pm we can keep your luggage here in the B&B and when you return later in the day, you can move it to your room.
+If you will be arriving after 5pm it is an express self-check-in with a welcome note that has instructions for you.
+It will be taped to the main front door for you.

 What if we need to arrive early or check out late?

 We do our best to accommodate early check-ins.
-However, if your room isn't ready upon your arrival, you are welcome to register and leave your luggage at the B&B we will transfer it to your room when it is ready.
+However, if your room isn't ready upon your arrival, you are welcome to register and leave your luggage at the B&B you can transfer it to your room when it is ready.

 During the peak summer months, we will need you to vacate your guest room by 11:00 a.m.
 However, you are more than welcome to use the lounge area or store your luggage here while you continue to enjoy the sites.